Black Mountains, Brecon Beacons National Park

 - Parking: Black Hill car park.
 Located at the start point of the walk.

-Of all the Black Mountains walks listed here, this is the only one located entirely outside of Wales and is situated within the English county of Herefordshire.
+Of all the Black Mountains walks listed here, this is the only one located entirely outside Wales and within the English county of Herefordshire.

-Shortly after reaching the summit of Black Hill and enjoying the northerly views towards the Wye Valley, the trail sweeps back into the Olchon Valley.
+Shortly after reaching the summit of Black Hill and enjoying the northern views towards the Wye Valley, the trail sweeps back into the Olchon Valley.

-Now you get the opportunity to witness this idyllic valley, blanketed by a variety of colourful ferns and heather and flanked by the dramatic valley sides.
+Now you can witness this idyllic valley, blanketed by various colourful ferns and heather and flanked by the dramatic valley sides.

 ______________________________